afsneto/Csv2Kml/README.md

 # Csv2Kml
- Convert a csv table to a kml
+Convert a .csv with UTM coordinates to a .kml file.